COMING SOON: The Mailbutler Smart Assistant that brings the power of AI to your email inbox

 3. Use effective language

 Effective email communication relies on using the right kind of language.
-Here’s a list of phrases using positive language often utilized by customer service professionals when composing emails.

 It’s important that your emails conform to your communications strategy so that your brand’s message stays on point.